 Our main hint for interval ear training is this: Keep the “big picture” in mind.

-That means asking yourself:
+That means asking yourself the following powerful questions.

 Why are you learning intervals?